Question: Can I store samples in a tissue storage solution?

 Best practices when using a sample storage solution:

 - Be quick when transferring samples to the storage solution.
-Avoid having samples out of media
+Avoid having samples exposed for long periods of time

 - Transport on wet ice and minimize storage time as much as possible